metal/metal-examples/custom-build/jspm/README.md

 Since this example is a soy component, it needs to use Metal.js's custom logic for compiling soy templates so they can be integrated with the appropriate Component class.
 This example uses [metal-cli](http://www.npmjs.com/package/metal-cli) to compile the templates before bundling the code via JSPM.

+Metal.js is installed by jspm, which handles any references to it.

 The code has lots of comments explaining how everything works.

 ## Setup